How To Harvest Rosemary The Right Way

 An evergreen shrub, rosemary (Rosmarinus officinalis) is a robust herb that is ideal for your kitchen garden.
 Rosemary grows equally well in the ground or in a container garden, just as long as it gets plenty of full sun.

-Furthermore, this Mediterranean herb is not particularly picky about its soil, as long as it’s well-drained soil.
+Furthermore, this Mediterranean herb is not particularly picky about its soil, as long as it’s well-draining.
 It’s easy to maintain and harvest.
 As a result, even novice gardeners should learn how to harvest rosemary, because anyone can keep it growing!

 Whether you utilize it fresh or store it for later use in cooking, it adds a wonderful smell and distinctive taste to any recipe.
 The aromatic herb is also popular in the personal care product industry and is abundantly used in soaps, cosmetics, and even hair oil.